Effective One To One Math Teaching: What We’ve Learned From Delivering One Million Online Lessons

 Here at Third Space Learning, we’re on a mission to help schools close the math attainment gap.
 We started our journey in 2013 with just a handful of schools and one ambitious goal; to help make one to one math support more accessible for schools.

-We do this by connecting their students – the ones they believe need it most – to our dedicated team of specialist math tutors, and taking them through a personalized learning program designed to plug gaps, build confidence and boost progress.
+We first did this by connecting schools’ students – the ones they believe need it most – to our dedicated team of specialist math tutors, and taking them through a personalized learning program designed to plug gaps, build confidence and boost progress.

 Over the last 9 years, our community of schools has grown and, on May 6, 2021, we delivered our 1,000,000th one to one math lesson to Jacob, a ten year old student at Tendring Primary School in the UK, bringing our total impact to 86,976 students across 2,821 schools.
 The majority of the students we’ve supported are eligible for Free or Reduced Lunch.

-To mark this momentous milestone, we’ve spent some time reflecting on these lessons and what we see as the essential insights for any teacher or school leader looking to incorporate one to one math teaching into their classrooms.
+In 2021, to mark this momentous milestone, we spent some time reflecting on these lessons and what we see as the essential insights for any teacher or school leader looking to incorporate one to one math teaching into their classrooms.

 Developing the best possible program of one to one support